Notre Dame Cathedral

 Around the Cathedral

-The Ile de la Cite has several other significant sites within walking distance.
-The Sainte-Chapelle, five minutes’ walk west, is a Gothic chapel built by Louis IX to house the Crown of Thorns and completed in 1248.
-The upper chapel’s 15 stained-glass windows, 75 percent original 13th-century glass, depicting the entire Old and New Testament in 1,113 biblical scenes, are among the most extraordinary things in Paris.
-Entry requires a ticket; book in advance.
+Sainte-Chapelle, five minutes west on foot, was built by Louis IX to house the Crown of Thorns and completed in 1248.
+The upper chapel’s 15 stained-glass windows – 75 percent original 13th-century glass depicting the entire Old and New Testament in 1,113 scenes – are among the most extraordinary things in Paris.
+Book tickets in advance.
+The Conciergerie, in the same complex, was the medieval royal palace and later a prison where Marie Antoinette was held before her execution.

 Eating and Staying Near Notre-Dame